sivabankapalli/pre-commit-hooks-plantuml/README.md

 ## Setup
 - Downnload plantuml.jar from https://sourceforge.net/projects/plantuml/files/plantuml.jar/download and copy to tools folder under your project folder.
-- The pre-commit hook is already included in this repository at .git/hooks/pre-commit.
+- The pre-commit-plantuml-to-png hook is already included in this repository at .git/hooks/pre-commit-plantuml-to-png.
 - Ensure the script is executable by running:
     ```bash
-    chmod +x .git/hooks/pre-commit
+    chmod +x .git/hooks/pre-commit-plantuml-to-png

 ## Dependencies
 **Required Files**